nutanix/docker-machine/README.md

 ## Service Accounts support

-Starting version 3.8.0, the Rancher Node Driver support Prism Central Service Accounts.
+Starting 'v3.8.0' the Rancher Node Driver support Prism Central Service Accounts.
 To use a Service Account, you need to provide `X-ntnx-api-key` as the user name and the corresponding API Key as the password.

 ## Development